rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ### How was the dataset created?

 UGRC compiled this dataset from digital parcel data submissions provided by county authorities.
-The owner type field OWN_TYPE is a generalized ownership type (Federal, Private, State, Tribal) and is populated with the value of the OWNER field where the parcel's centroid intersects the [Land Ownership](https://gis.utah.gov/products/sgid/cadastre/land-ownership/) data layer.
+The owner type field OWN_TYPE is a generalized ownership type (Federal, Private, State, Tribal) and is populated with the value of the OWNER field where the parcel's centroid intersects the [Land Ownership](https://gis.utah.gov/products/sgid/cadastre/land-ownership/) data layer found in the SGID.

+UGRC currently maintains this dataset is partnership with local county authorities.

 ### How reliable and accurate is the dataset?